Semi-Supervised Co-Analysis of 3D Shape Styles from Projected Lines

 Deep convolutional activation features, including those for mid-level visual elements, have been employed as descriptors for generic visual recognition~\cite{bansal2015mid,gong2014multi,Li2015Mid}.
-We use the discriminatively detected mid-level patches as filters to perform feature encoding based on a \fn{{\em sliding-window convolutional\/}\/} operation, similar to~\cite{bansal2015mid}.
+We use the discriminatively detected mid-level patches as filters to perform feature encoding based on a sliding-window convolutional operation, similar to~\cite{bansal2015mid}.
 Although these content features are discriminative for object characterization, it is not yet clear whether they would attain the same level of success for style recognition since style and content features do not always correlate with each other.
 We use these features as per-view initial features and conduct multi-view feature fusion and selection via PSLF.

 \paragraph{Shape style analysis.} Some earlier works on shape styles assume that the style is given.
 For example, Xu et al. \shortcite{xu2010style} have worked exclusively with anisotropic part proportions.
 Some other works perform style analysis on shapes which belong to the same semantic category~\cite{huang2013fine,kalogerakis2012probabilistic}.
 More recent attempts generally take the view that human style perception transcends shape content~\cite{lun2015elements}.
 In an earlier work, Li et al.~\shortcite{li2013curve} have handcrafted several rules as an attempt to characterize style features for 2D curves.
 Another line of works focus on analogy-based style transfer, e.g., Ma et al.~\shortcite{ma2014analogy}, where the goal is to determine what editing operations on a query shape $A'$ mimic the style change which would transfer a given shape $A$ to a given shape $B$.
-Lim et al.~\shortcite{lim2016} propose to analyze 3D shape styles with deep metric learning, based on multi-view rendering input.
+Lun et al.~\shortcite{lun2016} have shown that the same style transfer framework can be extended with deep learning techniques.